mourner/flatbush/README.md

 const ids = index.search(10, 10, 20, 20, (i) => items[i].foo === 'bar');
 ```

+#### Flatbush.from(data)

+Recreates a Flatbush index from raw `ArrayBuffer` data
+(that's exposed as `index.data` on a previously indexed Flatbush instance).
+Very useful for transfering indices between threads or storing them in a file.

 #### Properties

-- `numItems`: number of items in the index.
-- `nodeSize`: size of the tree node.
-- `ArrayType`: array class used for the index.
+- `data`: array buffer that holds the index.
 - `minX`, `minY`, `maxX`, `maxY`: bounding box of the data.
-- `data`: typed array that holds the index.

 ## Performance